Bob Chatt: Aston Villa

-The following year Chatt continued at half-back but was no longer a regular choice, with Jack Reynolds, James Cowan and Jimmy Crabtree forming a well established half-back line.
+The following year Chatt continued at half-back but was no longer a regular choice, with Jack Reynolds, James Cowan and Jimmy Crabtree forming a well-established half-back line.
 During Villa's double winning season, Chatt made eleven league and one cup appearance, scoring a single goal, in a 2–1 victory at Wolverhampton Wanderers on Boxing Day.

-Chatt continued in defence for one more season, when Villa finished in a disappointing sixth place, before deciding to retire from professional football in June 1898.
-In his five years with Villa, Chatt made a total of 94 appearances, scoring 26 goals.
+Chatt continued in defence for one more season, when Villa finished in a disappointing sixth place, before retiring from professional football in June 1898.
+In his five years with Villa, Chatt made 94 appearances, scoring 26 goals.

 Later career

-On leaving Villa, Chatt was reinstated as an amateur player and joined Stockton, and was part of the Stockton team which claimed the FA Amateur Cup with a 1–0 victory over Harwich & Parkeston in his first season.
+On leaving Villa, Chatt was reinstated as an amateur player and joined Stockton.
+He was part of the Stockton team that claimed the FA Amateur Cup with a 1–0 victory over Harwich & Parkeston in his first season.

 He also played for South Shields and Willington Athletic before becoming the trainer of Doncaster Rovers (1904–1905).
 He held similar posts with Port Vale (1905–1906), Manchester City (1906–1916), South Shields (1919), Caerphilly (1921–1922) and Newport County (1922–1931).
 He also scouted for Aston Villa.